News

 As he opened his heart to the transformative power of truth, Corson discovered a deeper sense of well-being and a renewed purpose in his work.
 He felt a direct association between health and virtue.

 After a week or so, he was on his way home when he realized, “I haven’t been having those annoying headaches!”
 These “pain storms,” as he called them, were something he had accepted as a typical part of life.
-Even though he had only recently begun, Corson realized that practicing honesty had reduced his baseline stress levels.
+He realized that though he had only just begun to focus on practicing honesty, it had already reduced his baseline stress levels.

 Honesty decreases stress.
 (Illustration by The Epoch Times)